gethinode/docs/content/en/guides/optimization.md

 ## Step 1 - Setting up the test case

 We will now use the Hinode documentation site as a real-life case example.
 We will use Google Chrome to establish the baseline performance and identify opportunites for improvement.
 If not done so already, [download and install Chrome]({{< param "links.google_chrome" >}}) from the official site.
 Use the following commands to download the latest Hinode docs repository.
-Be sure to comply with [Hinode's prerequisites]({{< relref "introduction#prerequisites" >}}) first.
+Be sure to comply with [Hinode's prerequisites]({{< relref "introduction#prerequisites" >}}) first - this guide requires npm.

 {{< command >}}
 git clone https://github.com/gethinode/docs.git && cd docs